 As you can see the job is done.
 I spent a little more time studying the process and exploring the new reverse engineering functionality in ZW3D Standard.
 Just think of the tools you would have to have with your current software or even if you could to do it at all.

 But not all reverse engineering comes from 3D scans.
 Here is a project I did a few years ago.
 We used scanned drawings converted to .dxf and used the graphics directly.
 It was amazing how precise the scan was.
 Take a look how this was done.

 A Study in Murphy's Law and Reverse Engineering!

 ZW3D is probably the most "complete" hybrid modeler available matching or surpassing CAD systems no matter what the cost.
-Incredibly the price does not reflect that at $2,500.00 (check our specials below).
+Incredibly the price does not reflect that at $2,500.00.
 It also has all of the standard solid modeling functionality with both history and integrated direct editing, sheet metal design and integrated documentation capability (drawings).
 It is the only history based system that can do complete projects in one file with the multi-object option making it, in my opinion, the ultimate CAD system.
 Then you add integrated mold design and associated CNC you have the most complete CAD/CAM system.